ingydotnet/test-more-yamlscript-pm/ReadMe.md

 - plan: 10

-- pass: This test will always 'pass'
+- pass: "This test will always 'pass'"

 - todo:
-  - Testing 'todo'
+  - "Testing 'todo'"
-  - fail: This test will always 'fail'
+  - fail: "This test will always 'fail'"

 - note: "NOTE: This is awesome"

-- diag: This is a WARNING!
+- diag: "This is a WARNING!"

-- ok:
-  - true
+- ok(true, "Testing 'ok'")
-  - Testing 'ok'

 - is:
-  - add: [2, 2]
+  - (2 + 2)
   - 4
-  - 2 + 2 'is' 4
+  - "2 + 2 'is' 4"

 - isnt:
-  - add: [2, 2]
+  - (2 + 2)
   - 5
-  - 2 + 2 'isnt' 5
+  - "2 + 2 'isnt' 5"

 - like:
-  - I like pie!
+  - "I like pie!"
-  - /\blike\b/
+  - \#"\blike\b"
-  - Testing 'like'
+  - "Testing 'like'"

 - unlike:
-  - Please like me on Facebook
+  - "Please like me on Facebook"
-  - /\bunlike\b/
+  - \#"\bunlike\b"
-  - Testing 'unlike'
+  - "Testing 'unlike'"

 - skip:
-  - Skipping - Highway to the danger zone
+  - "Skipping - Highway to the danger zone"
   - danger: zone

 - subtest:
-  - Testing skip-all in subtest
+  - "Testing skip-all in subtest"
-  - skip-all: Skipping all these subtests
+  - skip-all: "Skipping all these subtests"
-  - pass: I wanna pass...
+  - pass: "I wanna pass..."
-  - fail: Gonna fail...
+  - fail: "Gonna fail..."

 - subtest:
-  - Testing 'subtests'
+  - "Testing 'subtests'"
+  - pass: "Subtest 1"
-  - for:
+  - pass: "Subtest 2"
-    - [1, 2, 3]
-    - pass: Subtest $_
+  - pass: "Subtest 3"
-  - done-testing: 3
+  - done-testing: []
 ```

 Run `prove t/test.t`:
 ```
-test/more.t ..
+t/test.t ..
 1..10
 ok 1 - This test will always 'pass' not ok 2 # TODO & SKIP Testing 'todo'
 # NOTE: This is awesome
+# This is a WARNING!
 ok 3 - Testing 'ok'
 ok 4 - 2 + 2 'is' 4
-# This is a WARNING!
 ok 5 - 2 + 2 'isnt' 5
 ok 6 - Testing 'like'
 ok 7 - Testing 'unlike'